 Declutter with Give Back Boxes

 Give Back Box- There’s a new program between Amazon Prime and Goodwill that allows you to fill up an AP box with items you don’t need anymore, and ship it to Goodwill.
-Just print a free shipping label, put it on the box, and send it out in the mail.
+Just print a free shipping label, you can also buy Shipping Label Products online, put it on the box, and send it out in the mail.
 I was able to get a tax receipt when I printed my shipping label, but valuing my items was a little stressful because once my box is received, the people at the store will sign off on my valuation.

 Fill up a box and drop it off at Goodwill- My Give Back Box went to a store over an hour away, so if you want to help your local community, dropping a box off yourself might be a better option.
 My goal for the year is to fill up a box with donations every time I get an Amazon Prime order.
 This will help me keep up a uncluttered home atmosphere for my little ones!
 (I wrote about how clutter affects a child’s brain here.)